npanuhin/Advent-of-Code/README.md

 ---

 This is a repository of my [Advent of Code](https://adventofcode.com "Visit adventofcode.com") solutions.
-It also contains a short description of some puzzle solved.
+Some puzzle are accompanied by concise descriptions 😉

-I try to optimize each solution as much as possible, so even though they are written in Python, many of them execute in less than a second.
+I try to optimize each solution as much as possible, so although they are written in Python, many of them run in less than a second!

 <!-- Solved table start -->
 |        |                      [2020](2020)                       |                      [2021](2021)                       |